ogud/DS-Maintain/CDS-maintain.md

 Once the parent has verified the CDS/CDNSKEY RRset and it has passed other acceptance tests, the parent MUST remove the DS RRset.
-After waiting a sufficient amount of time - depending on the parental TTLs - the child can start the process of turning off DNSSEC.
+After waiting a sufficient amount of time - depending on the parental TTL's - the child can start the process of turning off DNSSEC.

 # Security considerations